Cássio de Jesus

-Cássio Francisco de Jesus (born 21 November 1989) is a Brazilian professional footballer who plays as a centre back and is currently a free agent.
+Cássio Francisco de Jesus (21 November 1989 – 4 March 2025) was a Brazilian professional footballer who played as a centre-back.

-Cássio has been included by FourFourTwo Indonesia in Best XI of Liga 1 July 2017.
-He is regarded as one of the best central defenders in Indonesian Liga 1.

 Club career

 Semen Padang

 In April 2016, Cássio signed a contract with Indonesian side Semen Padang and played for 2016 and 2017 season.
-Cássio has made over 60 appearances over two seasons playing for the club.
+He made over 60 appearances over two seasons playing for the club.

+He was included by FourFourTwo Indonesia in Best XI of Liga 1 July 2017 and was regarded as one of the best central defenders in Indonesian Liga 1.

 Kelantan

 On 3 December 2017, Cássio signed a one-year contract with an option for another year with Malaysian side Kelantan.
-On 3 February 2018, Cássio made his league debut for Kelantan in 2–1 defeat to Melaka United at Hang Jebat Stadium.
+On 3 February 2018, he made his league debut for Kelantan in 2–1 defeat to Melaka United at Hang Jebat Stadium.

 Rangers

 On 17 August 2022, Cássio joined Hong Kong Premier League club Rangers.

+Death

+Cássio died from aplastic anemia on 4 March 2025, at the age of 35.